renovatebot/renovate/docs/usage/configuration-options.md

 Commits will be performed by the platform API rather than using `git` directly.
 Supports GitHub-only.

+The primary reason to use this option is because commits will then be signed automatically, including if authenticating as an app.

 ## postUpdateOptions

 - `gomodTidy`: Run `go mod tidy` after Go module updates.
 This is implicitly enabled for major module updates when `gomodUpdateImportPaths` is enabled